kimruddock/pawelgrzybek.github.io/_posts/2017-01-13-sync-vscode-settings-and-snippets-via-dotfiles-on-github.md

 The folder in which your VSCode settings and snippets reside depends on the operating system.
 [User and Workspace Settings](https://code.visualstudio.com/Docs/customization/userandworkspace) and its locations are described in the official documentation.
 As a macOS user I will provide some snippets associated with this operating system, but if you are a Windows or Linux user feel free to follow along and replace the paths accordingly.
 Before pasting anything into your Terminal make sure to shut down VSCode.

-OK, let's move the settings file and the directory containing your snippets to your .dotfiles that is located in the root folder.
+OK, let's move the settings files and the directory containing your snippets to your .dotfiles that is located in the root folder.

 ```
 mv ~/Library/Application\ Support/Code/User/settings.json ~/.dotfiles/Code/
+mv ~/Library/Application\ Support/Code/User/keybindings.json ~/.dotfiles/Code/
 mv ~/Library/Application\ Support/Code/User/snippets/ ~/.dotfiles/Code/
 ```